 Concentration is the raw ingredient that gets stuff done, but being able to concentrate is far from straight forward.
 It can be an elusive quality, hard to conjure at will – even for adults who are more self-aware and have access to fresh coffee!
-Here are the 7 best ways to help improve concentration in your child brought to you by Komodo Learning:
+Here are the 7 best ways to help improve concentration in your child:

 Concentration is important and necessary for life-long learning.
 So it is a good idea to make sure that our children have help, even from a young age, to ensure that they can achieve their maximum level of concentration for all subjects like Maths, Science and Languages.